JeysonEsCu/Monte-Carlo-Simulations/README.md

 - Script: `src/MC_neutrons_in_a_reactor.py`
 - Result: Motion of a neutron up to it goes to a neutron absorber

+### 9. Basic simulation of a nuclear reactor in 2D

+- Description: Improvement of the script “MC_neutrons_in_a_reactor.py”, where the number of neutron sources (nuclear fuel), absorbers (blue boxes), and neutron detectors (green boxes) can be arranged in different positions, including multiple instances of each.
+  The rules applied in this reactor are the same as in the “MC_neutrons_in_a_reactor.py” project.
+  So far, neutron energies and energy losses—such as the reduction of energy of fast neutrons that cause fission—have not been considered.
+Other variables, such as cross sections or the energy distribution of neutrons, are also not included.
+- Script: `src/MC_2D_nuclear_reactor.py`
+- Result: Simulation of a basic nuclear reactor.

 ### Future Projects

 - More Monte Carlo simulations in science and mathematics